kevinresol/jquery-plugin-builder/README.md

 ```
 Note that the ```IPlugin``` interface is empty, meaning that no functions or properties have to be implemented.

 ## Step 2.
-Register the Plugin Function as a jQuery Plugin
+Register as a jQuery Plugin

 Call ```JQueryPlugin.registerPlugin()``` to register the function as a plugin of jQuery.
 You may also call ```JQueryPlugin.registerUtility``` to register a [utility function][jquery-utility] for jQuery.